Writing the Real Application Code

 Type into the search box to get a list of matching movies.

 Change and Repeat

 You can now make any changes to the app you'd like and each time you run the

-adapt update command from above, Adapt will re-build any necessary images and automatically re-deploy the changed images to your local Kubernetes cluster.
+adapt update command from above, Adapt will re-build any necessary images and automatically re-deploy to your local Docker host.

 (Note: Don't forget to make your browser do a hard refresh.)